andyskyba/test/drudesk.com/readme.txt

+All tests are connected with variables.js

+casperjs
+--ssl-protocol=any
+test
+YOUR_SCRIPT.js
-casperjs --ssl-protocol=any test YOUR_SCRIPT.js --engine=slimerjs
+--engine=slimerjs